0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 ## The Vulnerability
 The vulnerability itself is not super-duper serious as a vast majority of Linux machines will probably not have this tool installed.
 While working on a CTF problem involving SIDs and looking for another tool to compare with Impacket's lookupsid.py script, I came across a tool written by Dave Kennedy (ReL1K) called RidEnum.py.
 I was interested in how both tools were obtaining the Domain SID, but that's not really important.
 However, I noticed in the source code on the [github page](https://github.com/trustedsec/ridenum/blob/master/ridenum.py) that the tool was using a Subprocess.Popen object or two to execute a shell command.
 This appears on lines 62 and 78.

-There are two arguments that helped me to perform command injection.
+There is at least one argument that helped me obtain code execution, which was the argument for the rhost's IP address.
+It also looks like the `auth` argument is a possibility, but I've had no luck with using it.
 If you look closely, you'll note that the variable `command` which will store the string representation of the command to be executed takes the `auth` (or optional username argument) and the IP argument and then places them into the string using the "old style" string formatting operator (`%`).

-Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):
+### Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):

 1. The `shell` parameter in both calls are set to `true`.
 That's a no no, especially if you allow a user to supply input to your script or program.
 In simple terms, this tells Python to execute the string containing the command(s) as if you were doing it in a bash shell.